Afromimus: Classification

 To rigorously test the affinities of Afromimus, they added it to three phylogenetic datasets: two generally encompassing theropods, from Carrano et al. (2012) and Choiniere et al. (2012); and one focusing specifically on the Ceratosauria, from Brissón Egli et al. (2016).
 The most parsimonious phylogenetic trees for the first two analyses found Afromimus to be a member of the Ceratosauria, grouping with Masiakasaurus and Majungasaurus in the former and with Masiakasaurus in the latter.
 Forcing Afromimus to be an ornithomimosaur resulted in a less parsimonious tree for the latter analysis.
 Finally, adding Afromimus to the ceratosaur-centric matrix resulted in it being found as part of the Noasauridae in a polytomy (unresolved group).
 In this analysis, the inclusion of Afromimus in the Ceratosauria is supported by the prominent iliofibular tubercle; its inclusion in the Noasauridae is supported by the flattened bottom end of the tibia and the fusion of the astragalar ascending process to the fibula.
-The phylogenetic tree from the analysis is partially replicated below.

 Given these results, Cerroni and colleagues referred Afromimus to the Abelisauroidea, with a likely position in the Noasauridae.
 However, they maintained it as a valid taxon because of the large posterior process of the chevron and the extent to which the tibial crest of the fibula covers the fibular fossa.
+The phylogenetic tree from the analysis is partially replicated below.

+In their 2024 redescription of the abelisauroid Noasaurus, Hendrickx et al. noted the disputed affinities of Afromimus.
+Still, they recovered it in a clade also including Berthasaura and Austrocheirus in their phylogenetic analysis, which they named Berthasauridae.
+They found berthasaurids to nest outside of the Noasauridae, as the sister taxon to abelisauroids.
+Their results are displayed in the cladogram below: